Joe's Garage: Music and performance

 The music of Joe's Garage encompassed a variety of styles, including blues, jazz, doo wop, lounge, orchestral, rock, pop and reggae.
 "Catholic Girls" makes musical reference to Zappa's controversial song "Jewish Princess", as a sitar plays the melody of the earlier song during the fadeout of "Catholic Girls".
 "Crew Slut" is performed as a slow blues song, with slide guitar riffs and a harmonica solo.
 According to Kelly Fisher Lowe, the song is "more Rolling Stones or Aerosmith than it is Gatemouth Brown or Guitar Watson".
 The extended three and a half minute, two-part guitar solo in "Toad-O-Line" is taken from Zappa's earlier song, "Inca Roads."

-"A Token Of My Extreme" originated as an instrumental song played during improvized conversations by saxophonist Napoleon Murphy Brock and George Duke on keyboards.
+"A Token Of My Extreme" originated as an instrumental song played during improvised conversations by saxophonist Napoleon Murphy Brock and George Duke on keyboards.
 It typically opened Zappa's concerts in 1974; a recording of this version of the piece was released under the title "Tush Tush Tush (A Token of My Extreme)" on You Can't Do That on Stage Anymore, Vol. 2.

 "Lucille Has Messed My Mind Up" first appeared on Jeff Simmons' album of the same name, on which its writing is credited to "La Marr Bruister", one of Zappa's pseudonyms.
 The Joe's Garage arrangement is radically different, and is played in a reggae style.
 "Stick It Out" originated as part of the Mothers of Invention's "Sofa" routine in the early 1970s.
 The Joe's Garage version is musically influenced by funk and disco, with its lyrics performed first in German, and then in English.
 "Sy Borg" derives from funk, reggae and R&B.